mkharibalaji/react-native-adyen-payment/docs/README.md

 - Use native Adyen Component via Adyen DropIn by default

 # Installation
-As `react-native-adyen-payment` is a native navigation library - integrating it into your app will require editing native files.
+As `react-native-adyen-payment` is a native library - integrating it into your app will require editing native files.
 Follow the installation guides in the [documentation](/INSTALLATION.md).